 - feeling dizzy or lightheaded

 - having a dry or sticky mouth and throat

 - producing less urine, or dark-colored urine

 If you are suffering from these symptoms, drink water!
-When I say water, I don't a mean sport drinks, Vitamin Water, soda, or juice.
-Your body is screaming for some good old H20.
+Or in extreme cases drink something with electrolytes.
 Dehydration can usually be treated by giving your body the water it needs.
 To prevent dehydration in the first place, drink water throughout your day.
 If you're planning on exercising, drink 8 oz 20-30 minutes beforehand.

 Be weary of diets that encourage you to limit your fluid intake — if you don't drink anything, you'll be losing water weight, not body weight.
 That means when you go to drink a glass of water that your body needs, you'll "gain" that weight right back.